Proton source

 The proton sourcis where it all starts at CERN.

-The current proton source is already working in Linac4 after the Long Shutdown 2 2019-2022.
+The current proton source is already working in Linac4 after the Long Shutdown 2 (2019-2022.
+In this case, this new source provides H(-) ions.
 Its operation is explained in the Linac4 section.
-In this case, this new source provides H(-) ions.
-The Linac4 section explains how this proton source works.

 For historical reasons, we explain here what the process was like before Linac4 started operating, when Linac2 was the first accelerator in the accelerator chain ending at the LHC.